California EBT Deposit Schedule for 2025

 SHARE

-In this guide, you'll learn exactly when to expect your EBT deposits and what to do if your payment seems to be late.
+In this guide, you'll learn how to figure out your specific SNAP deposit dates and what to do if your benefits seem to be late.

 Monthly EBT Deposit Schedule in California

-In California, CalFresh benefits are distributed over the first ten days of the month.
-The specific day your benefits are deposited is determined by the last digit of your case number.
+In California, CalFresh (SNAP) benefits are deposited on a set day each month.
+This EBT payment schedule is determined by the last digit of your case number.

-Your deposit date corresponds to your case number ending as follows:
+Your specific deposit date corresponds to the final digit of your case number as follows:

-For those receiving cash aid through CalWORKs, payments are sent between the 1st and 3rd of each month, regardless of your case number.
+For those receiving cash aid, such as CalWORKs, deposits are made between the 1st and 3rd of each month, regardless of case number.
+This differs from the SNAP payment dates for food benefits, as outlined in the official state guidance.

 How to Find Your Case Number

-Look for the number in the upper right corner of any Notice of Action or other paperwork from CalFresh.
+• Check the upper right corner of any Notice of Action or other paperwork.

 How to Check Your EBT Deposit Status in California

-Download the Benny app.
-After you sign up with your phone or email and link your card, your Food and Cash balances appear on the dashboard.
-The app also gives you automatic cashback on EBT purchases at many stores.
+• Download the Benny app.
+After you link your EBT card, the app shows your real-time Food and Cash balances.
+It also gives you automatic cashback on eligible grocery purchases at participating stores.

-Call the 24-hour customer service line at 877-328-9677.
-After you select a language, the automated system will prompt you for your full card number and PIN.
-The system then reads your current Food and Cash balances aloud.
+• Call the 24-hour customer service line at 1-877-328-9677.
+The automated system will ask for your 16-digit card number and PIN.
+Once you enter the information, the system reads your current Food and Cash balances aloud.

 Download the app